yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 Notice that an $LS$ coupling can be written as $\ket{L,S,J}$, while $jj$ coupling will be written as $\ket{j_1,j_2,J}$.
 These two sets of states spans the same Hilbert space, and are related to each other by [Clebsch–Gordan coefficients](https://en.wikipedia.org/wiki/Clebsch–Gordan_coefficients).

 If we only care about the result of a given configuration of spins and orbital angular momenta, we can draw a diagram like the one on the far right.
+And we can assert with confidence that either way of coupling is "correct" in describing the "fusion" result.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/assets/three-spin-coupling.png" alt="Three spin coupling treated as fusion" width="70%">